The Frank Doezema Family History

 the family first arrived in Grand Rapids, the children of school age enrolled

-in Lake Street Pubic School.
+in Lake Street Public School.
 (A September 1892 school photo, which includes

 12-year old Riner, is in the possession of his daughter, Mrs. Harriet Doezema